ror-community/ror-site/content/supporters/_index.md

 **ROR aims to raise $175,000 in community contributions over the next two years.** As a supporter, you’ll have an opportunity to be part of this exciting community effort from the beginning and to ensure its long-term growth and success.

-**Our first fundraising target is $75,000 by the end of 2019** in order to secure enough funds to hire a technical lead and to organize an in-person ROR Community planning meeting at PIDapalooza in January 2020.

 ### Calling all panthera!

 **What kind of animal are you?**